Welcome to Writing Commons. We are so happy you found us.

 In the U.S., the phrase trust the process is a bit of a cultural cliche, as suggested by Google’s Ngram tool:

 Unfortunately, the phrase Trust the Process is so overused it’s a bit like saying Have a nice day or How you feeling?
 People ignore all that.
 Plus, there’s all that spam spewing self-help cliches for a price.

 Writing teachers, colleagues, and friends can tell you to trust the process ad nauseum.
-But unless you get in the game and develop this procedural/tacit knowledge, this advice will just sound like a platitude.
+But unless you get in the game and develop this tacit knowledge (aka the red pill), this advice will just sound like a platitude.